DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (d) “AOA” means the American Optometric Association.

-(e) "Board" means the Michigan board of optometry.
+(e) "Board" means the Michigan board of optometry created under section 17421 of the

 is completed in a board-approved school or college, in general and clinical pharmacology